Equal Opportunity/Civil Rights

 WorkForce West Virginia administers a number of federal programs and services designed to assist individuals in seeking employment and to help employers acquire talent.
 WorkForce West Virginia strives to ensure that equitable services are provided in regard to non-discrimination and equal opportunity regulations mandated by state and federal laws as follows:

-- Section 188 of the Workforce Investment Act of 1988 (WIA) which prohibits discrimination against all individuals in the United States on the basis of race, color, religion, sex, national origin, age, disability, political affiliation or belief, and against beneficiaries on the basis of either citizenship/status as a lawfully admitted immigrant authorized to work in the United States or participation in any WIA Title I financially assisted program or activity;
+- Section 188 of the Workforce Innovation and Opportunity Act of 2014 (WIOA) which prohibits discrimination against all individuals in the United States on the basis of race, color, religion, sex, national origin, age, disability, political affiliation or belief, and against beneficiaries on the basis of either citizenship/status as a lawfully admitted immigrant authorized to work in the United States or participation in any WIA Title I financially assisted program or activity;

 - Title VI of the Civil Rights Act of 1964, as amended, which prohibits discrimination on the basis of race, color or national origin;